fatiando/continuous-integration/README.md

 ### Miniconda

-Install Miniconda by sourcing the `travis/install-miniconda.sh` script.
+Install and setup Miniconda by sourcing the `travis/setup-miniconda.sh` script.
 Must use `source` because the script sets the `PATH` environment variable.
+This script will download and install the latest miniconda, configure it to use conda-forge, update conda, create a testing environment, and install dependencies specified in a requirements file.
+This last step is optional and only happens if you specify the name of a requirements file in the environment variable `CONDA_REQUIREMENTS`.

 Include this in the `install` or `before_install` steps in `.travis.yml`:

-    source continuous-integration/travis/install-miniconda.sh
+    source continuous-integration/travis/setup-miniconda.sh

+It's a good idea to run `conda list` to print out a full list of packages installed.

 ### Deploy to Github pages